AlibabaCloudDocs/xtrace/intl.en-US/Before you begin/Monitor. NET applications/Use Jaeger to report .NET application data.md

 # Use Jaeger to report .NET application data

-Before you can view the trace data of your application in the Tracing Analysis console, use a client to report the trace data to Tracing Analysis.
-This topic describes how to use Jaeger to report the data of .NET applications.
+Before you can view the trace data of your application in the Tracing Analysis console, you must use a client to report the trace data to Tracing Analysis.
+This topic shows you how to use Jaeger to report the data of .NET applications.
 The method also applies to C\# applications.

 [Jaeger](https://www.jaegertracing.io/) is an open source distributed tracing system.
-This tracing system is created and used at Uber.
-It is compatible with the OpenTracing API and is a member of the [Cloud Native Computing Foundation \(CNCF\)](https://www.cncf.io/blog/2017/09/13/cncf-hosts-jaeger/).
+It was launched by Uber and has been widely used at Uber.
+It is compatible with the OpenTracing API and has joined the [Cloud Native Computing Foundation \(CNCF\)](https://www.cncf.io/blog/2017/09/13/cncf-hosts-jaeger/).
 Jaeger is used to aggregate real-time monitoring data that is collected from multiple heterogeneous systems.

-The OpenTracing community provides multiple components that support the following .NET Framework:
+The OpenTracing community provides many components that support the following .NET frameworks:

 -   [ASP.NET Core](https://github.com/opentracing-contrib/csharp-netcore)
 -   [Entity Framework Core](https://github.com/opentracing-contrib/csharp-netcore)